BlockchainCommons/lethekit/seedtool/README.md

 ![SSKR Share Format](doc/images/sskr-share-format.png)
 ![SSKR Share View UR](doc/images/sskr-share-view-ur.png) ![SSKR Share View QRUR](doc/images/sskr-share-view-qrur.png)

-### Displaying XPUBs
+### Displaying Keys

-Extended public keys (XPUBs) can be shown in different formats (base58, UR, QR) with different options (slip132, with derivation path).
-Derivation path can be manually set.
+Extended public and private keys (XPUBs and XPRIVs) can be shown in different formats (base58, UR, QR) with different
+options: slip132, with derivation path and privkey.
+If privkey is selected, an extended private key (XPRIV) is shown.
+Derivation path can be manually set or chosen among standard ones: *native segwit*, *nested segwit* and *cosigner*.
+Cosigner is the one that can be used in multisignature setups.

 ![XPUB BASE58](doc/images/xpub_base58.png)
 ![XPUB OPTIONS](doc/images/xpub_options.png)